Eligibility and Application Process

 What activities do you have?

 We offer swimming (in a heated pool), arts & crafts, pottery, archery, sports & games, music & drama, environmental studies, life skills, media arts, camp wide programs, campfires and lots more!
 Exclusive to Camp Merrywood are additional water activities such as sailing, kayaking, beach day, canoeing, fishing and an overnight camping trip.
-At Woodeden Camp, participants will be able to play sledge hockey, wheelchair basketball, rock climbing, experience the life skills kitchen and try the fully accessible high ropes course.
+At Woodeden Camp, participants will be able to play sledge hockey, wheelchair basketball, rock climbing, experience the life skills kitchen and try the fully accessible high ropes course and indoor rock climbing wall.

 A catering company, specializing in summer camps, provides family-style meals served in our dining hall.
 Fresh fruit and vegetables, homemade soups and alternative meals are served three times a day, so campers have enough food choices that everyone finds something they like.
 There is even a snack before bed!
 Camp staff eat with the campers to provide assistance as required.
-We are able to accommodate some special diets such as vegan, high fibre, soft and puree diets.
-If your child has a more specialized diet, please contact the Easter Seals Ontario Recreation Department.
+We are able to accommodate some special diets such as vegan, high fibre, soft and puree diets – we do not provide Halal, Kosher, low sodium meals etc. If your child has a more specialized diet, please contact the Easter Seals Ontario Recreation Department.
 Easter Seals Camps are nut-aware camps and do not use any nut products in our meals.
 We ask that you do not send any nuts or peanut products to camp.

 My child takes medication every day.
 Can you help with that?